Meet our story tellers

 Jacky James – Managing Director

-Jacky is a senior communication consultant who has worked for many of New Zealand’s top companies and organisations, both in an in-house and consultancy capacity.
-This experience includes government agencies, as well as private and publicly listed organisations.
+Jacky is the founder of The Shine Collective.
+She’s a senior communications practitioner with more than 20 years’ experience working for many of Aotearoa’s top organisations, both in an in-house and consultancy capacity.
+Her impressive resumé includes working with government agencies, as well as private and publicly listed organisations.

 Rebecca Malcolm – Senior Communications Consultant

 Rebecca began her communications career in journalism 15 years ago and has a wealth of media knowledge.
 With experience in both weekly and daily newspapers, and most recently on the news desk of a daily paper, Rebecca knows what will catch the eye of the media and the tools and techniques to make your news stand out.

 A skilled interviewer and writer, Rebecca is used to writing across a wide variety of topics and making them easily understandable for various target audiences.
 Her real passion is telling stories and building relationships to make sure those stories are heard.